A collection of thoughts, ideas, people, and things that have had the biggest influence on my life and perspectives thus far.

 Updating on a regular basis...

-I'm a 28-year-old product leader currently living in San Francisco.
+My name is Steve and I'm a product manager currently living in San Francisco.
 I studied Business Economics at UCLA and started my career in finance before quickly transitioning into technology.
-I love having conversations about all aspects of life and understanding perspectives that differ from my own and I'm passionate about building products that empower people to form meaningful relationships, engage in meaningful work and participate in meaningful experiences on a global scale.
+I enjoy having conversations about all aspects of life, learning new perspectives that differ from my own, and building products that help people create a better life for themselves and their families by improving how they work and live.

 Gardena Palos Verdes Los Angeles San Francisco